Slovakia

 Summary

-• Satisfactory public and external accounts
+• Satisfactory level of public debt

-• Robust financial system dominated by foreign groups
+• Robust financial system dominated by foreign groups (notably Austrian, Belgian and Italian)

 Weaknesses